kiratech/labs/Through-The-Looking-Glass/Observability-Jaeger-Install-And-Test.md

 # Lab | Manual test a Jaeger instance

-Simulate a frontend/backend application traces.
+Simulate a frontend/backend application traces using Jaeger.

 ## Preparation